JHU-PL-Lab/www-pl/ocaml/lecture.md

 g (-5);; (* works now *)
 ```

 * Moral: don't code (too much) directly in the top-loop since this behavior can cause anomalies
+   - if you change any function, all functions that depend on it need to be copy/pasted in as well
 * For Assignment 1, you will be able to say `dune test` in the terminal to run tests on your code, and `dune utop` will load it all into `utop` so you can then play with your functions.
+* Also you can type into `utop` the command `#use "src/assignment.ml"` and it is as if you copy/pasted the whole file into `utop`.

 #### Mutually recursive functions